gdsbook/book/notebooks/prologue.md

 ## Motivation (SR)

 ### Why this book?
 Writing a book like this is a major undertaking, and this suggests the authors must have some intrinsic motivations for taking on such a task.
 We do.
-Each of the authors is an active participants in both open source development of spatial analytical tools and academic geographic science.
-Through our research and teaching, we have come to recognize a need for book to fill a niche that sits at the intersection of GIS/Geography and the world of Data Science.
+Each of the authors is an active participant in both open source development of spatial analytical tools and academic geographic science.
+Through our research and teaching, we have come to recognize a need for a book to fill the niche that sits at the intersection of GIS/Geography and the world of Data Science.
 We have seen the explosion of interest in all things Data Science on the one hand and, on the other, the longer standing and continued evolution of GIScience.
 This book represents our attempt at helping to emerge the intersection between these two fields.
-It is at that intersection where we believe the intellectual and methodological magic occurs.
+It is at that common ground where we believe the intellectual and methodological magic occurs.

 ### Who is this for?
-In writing the book, we envisaged two community of readers who we want to bring together.
+In writing the book, we envisaged two communities of readers who we want to bring together.
 The first are GIScientists and geographers who may be wondering what all the fuss is about Data Science, and  questioning whether they should engage with the methods, tools, and practices of this new field.
 Our response to such a reader is an emphatic "Yes!".
 We see so much to be gained and contributed by geographers who enter these new waters.
 The second community we have held in mind in writing this material are data scientists who are beginning to turn their attention to working with geographical data.
-Here we have encountered members of the data science community who are wondering what is so special about geographical data and problems?
+Here we have encountered members of the data science community who are wondering what is so special about geographical data and problems.
 Data science currently has an impressive array of models and methods, surely these are all that geographers need?
 Our response to these questions is "No!
 There is a need for new forms of data science when working with geospatial data."
-Morever, we see the *collaboration between these two communities as critical to the development of these new advances*.
+Morever, we see the *collaboration* between these two communities as *critical* to the development of these new advances.

-We also recognize that these two communities are not each a monolithic whole, but are in fact composed of individuals from different sectors, academic science, industry, public sector, and independent researchers, as well as at different career stages.
-We hope that we have succeeded in providing material that will be of interest to all of these readers.
+We also recognize that neither of these two communities is a monolithic whole, but are in fact composed of individuals from different sectors, academic science, industry, public sector, and independent researchers, as well as at different career stages.
+We hope this book provides material that will be of interest to all of these readers.

 ### What this book isn't

-Having described our motivation and intended audience for the book, it is important to point out what the book is not.
+Having described our motivation and intended audience for the book, we find it useful to also point out what the book is not.
 First, we do not intend the work to be viewed as a GIS starter for data scientists.
 A number of excellent titles are available that serve that role GET CITES (Henrikki, others).
 Second, in a similar sense the book is not an introduction to Python programming for GIScientists.
 Again there are numerous offerings to choose from for the interested reader.
 GET CITES (Xiao other).
 Finally, we have conciously choosen breadth over depth in the selection of our topics.
 Each of the topics we cover are active areas of research of which our treatment should be viewed as providing an entry point to more advanced study.
 As the admonition goes:

 "A couple of months in the laboratory can frequently save a couple of hours in the library."
 (Frank Westheimer[^1])